-• Room and board, insurance, medical expenses (including student health fees), transportation, or other similar personal, living, or family expenses.

-• Course-related books, supplies, equipment, and nonacademic activities, except for fees and expenses required to be paid to the institution as a condition of enrollment or attendance.

-• Any course or other education involving sports, games, or hobbies, or any noncredit course, unless such course or other education is part of the student's degree program.
+- Room and board, insurance, medical expenses (including student health fees), transportation, or other similar personal, living, or family expenses. - Course-related books, supplies, equipment, and nonacademic activities, except for fees and expenses required to be paid to the institution as a condition of enrollment or attendance. - Any course or other education involving sports, games, or hobbies, or any noncredit course, unless such course or other education is part of the student's degree program.

-You should receive Form 1098-T, Tuition Statement, from the college or university reporting either payments received in box 1 or amounts billed in box 2.
-However, the amounts in boxes 1 and 2 of Form 1098-T may be different from what you actually paid.
-On Form 8917, line 1, enter only the amounts you paid in 2009 for qualified expenses.
+You should receive Form 1098-T, Tuition Statement, from the college or university reporting either payments received in 2010 (box 1) or amounts billed in 2010 (box 2).
+However, the amounts in box 1 or 2 of Form 1098-T may be different from what you actually paid.
+On Form 8917, line 1, enter only the amounts you paid in 2010 for qualified expenses.

-If you or the student take a deduction for higher education expenses, such as on Schedule A or Schedule C (Form 1040), you cannot use those expenses when figuring your tuition and fees deduction.
+If you or the student takes a deduction for higher education expenses, such as on Schedule A or Schedule C (Form 1040), you cannot use those expenses when figuring your tuition and fees deduction.